-Paddu is one of the south Indian delicacies that is quite versatile.
-Base of the Paddu can be rice flour, Rava, whole grain rice, or wheat, add vegetables of your choice, spices or sweeten the dish to create your own style of Paddu.
+Paddu is one of the south Indian delicacies that are quite versatile.
+The base of Paddu can be rice flour, Rava, whole grain rice, or wheat, add vegetables of your choice, spices or sweeten the dish to create your own style of Paddu.
 It is prepared by steaming the batter in a mould.
 Also known as Appam/Guliyappa/paniyaram.

 This recipe is a sweet variety of Paddu made using whole grain rice and cucumbers.
 I must tell you this recipe is very addicting.
 When I was little, I used to look forward to mum making these.
-Used to be a go-to sweet treat after school, specially on rainy days.
-Flavor of sweetened cucumbers with jaggery and Ghee is incredibly delicious.
-It has a golden crispy texture on the outside and lightly soft and porous in the inside.
+Used to be a go-to sweet treat after school, especially on rainy days.
+The flavor of sweetened cucumbers with jaggery and Ghee is incredibly delicious.
+It has a golden crispy texture on the outside and slightly soft and porous in the inside.
 It makes a quick, perfect little snack for the evening.
-It can also be whipped up using left over Neer dosa batter.
+It can also be whipped up using leftover Neer dosa batter.

 On a heated pan, grease the moulds, pour in the batter into each of these moulds and cook until golden.